emit-sds/emit-sds-frcov/README.md

 **Key Points:**
    1. Please note that this ATBD will be updated on an ongoing basis as the EMIT extended mission progresses.
 This is intended to be a place where the community can find the most up-to-date information on the current plans for algorithm development and offer contributions.
    2. This is a three component model with a series of quality assessment (QA) flags.
 The mission will be producing a more detailed V2 of this product which will supersede this version during FY26.
+   3. If you identify issues with this product not current outlined in the Known Issues section, please contribute that information here to help the community.

 **Version:** 1.0